ubc-library-rc/intro-AGOL/content/story-map.md

 - [The GIS community responds to the COVID-19 crisis](https://arcg.is/1qfqiD)
   - This represents the latest template that we will use today which resembles a scrolling website

-In this section, we'll add the web map we created to a Story Map and practice adding other content as well.
+In this section, we'll add the web maps we created to a Story Map and practice adding other content as well.

+First uncheck all the layers except **Coronavirus COVID-19 Cases V2 - Deaths Proportional** in your map and save it.

 There are a couple different ways to create a Story Map.